- What is the Network Addon Mod?

-It depends on the options you install, but it can range anywhere from 1.7MB to about 800MB.
+It depends on the options you install, but it can range anywhere from 1.7MB to about 1GB.

-With modern hardware (as of 2020), any performance impact will be minimal--the most prominent impact is that the game may initially be slower to load upon first opening it.
-With most recent computer systems, slowdowns do not start to be noticeable until after one exceeds 1GB of plugins, most commonly manifesting in terms of additional required loading time when opening a city tile.
+With modern hardware (as of 2022), any performance impact will be minimal--the most prominent impact is that the game may initially be slower to load upon first opening it, particularly if you are running a full installation.

 The NAM has been around for over 18 years, and is the most widely-used mod for SimCity 4 Deluxe/Rush Hour.
 While there are always things in the NAM that are being improved, it has such wide acceptance because it is generally considered to be a stable addition to the game.
 If you encounter issues while using the mod, the NAM Team would like to know, as we want to ensure users of this mod have an enjoyable experience.